 5.1 We’ll make your personal loan available through a loan account.

 (a) Your personal loan is made available to you through a loan account established by us.

-(b) If you have not operated your account for seven years (or such other period of time specified in Australian legislation dealing with unclaimed moneys) (for example, by making repayments or redrawing funds), the account may be closed and any credit balance you have in the account will be transferred to the Commonwealth Government as unclaimed money.
+(b) If your account is in credit, we will take reasonable steps to return any amount in the account to you (unless we reasonably believe that we are unable to because of our regulatory or other legal obligations, for example, to comply with a court order).
+If you have not operated your account for seven years (or such other period of time specified in Australian legislation dealing with unclaimed moneys) (for example, by making repayments or redrawing funds), the account may be closed and any credit balance you have in the account will be transferred to the Commonwealth Government as unclaimed money.
 We will notify you at your last known address at least 30 days before this takes effect.